campossvictor/Foodfy/README.md

  And finally, I created an dinamic page with Javascript.
 The dynamism was based on "EventListener", "querySelector" and "getAtributte".

- Well, its simples but its just the start!
+ Well, its simples but its just the begin!

  So, below you can view my page and you can verify the codes in my repository.